 —numbs the area from the chest down to the legs; given as an injection in the back

 A small cut will be made in the area of the navel.
 A harmless gas will then be inserted through this cut and into your abdomen.
 The gas will inflate the abdominal cavity.
 This will make it easier to view the internal organs.
 A long, thin instrument called a laparoscope will be inserted.
 It will contain a small camera and lighting system, which will let the doctor see inside the abdomen.
 A second cut may be made just above the pubic hair to insert an instrument for grasping the fallopian tubes.
-The tubes will be closed in one of the following ways: Ligation—Tying and cutting of the tubeSealing by creating scar tissueRemoving a small piece of the tubeApplying plastic bands or clips
+The tubes will be closed in 1 of the following ways: Ligation—tying and cutting of the tubeSealing by creating scar tissueRemoving a small piece of the tubeApplying plastic bands or clips

 The instruments will then be removed and the openings will be closed with stitches.

 In some cases, the doctor may switch to an

 open surgery.
 This involves making a larger incision.

 You will be brought into the recovery room.
 You will rest there until the anesthesia wears off.
 You may receive pain medication.